ospfranco/ospfranco/README.md

-Freelance dev, I've done everything.
-Mobile/Web, back-end, saas building, team lead, CTO.
+Freelance dev.

+Most of the libraries I've created are now under [op-engineering](https://github.com/OP-Engineering)

 Feel free to reach out for work-related queries!